-In this investigation, we report 30 FAVA flares exclusively coincident (spatially) with this source, and 6 additional flares that are also coincident with PSR J2032+4127.
-In this investigation we find Cygnus X-3 to have the highest number of coincident FAVA detected flares out of any known Galactic gamma-ray source.
-Of these 30 week-long flares, 10 occur in 2020 while 9 occur in 2021, with a total of 7 long-term flares.
+In this investigation, we report 30 FAVA flares exclusively coincident (spatially) with this source, and six additional flares that are also coincident with PSR J2032+4127.
+Further, we find Cygnus X-3 to have the highest number of coincident FAVA-detected flares out of any known Galactic gamma-ray source.
+Of these 30 week-long flares, 10 occur in 2020 while nine occur in 2021, with a total of seven long-term flares.

-Cygnus X-3 is a high-mass binary and the first microquasar detected by Fermi-LAT (Fermi LAT Collaboration et al. 2009).
+Cygnus X-3 is a HMB and the first microquasar detected by Fermi-LAT (Fermi LAT Collaboration et al. 2009).
 Composed of a neutron star or black hole (Koljonen & Maccarone 2017), this is one of the few binaries of this type where the donor star is a Wolf-Rayet star (van Kerkwijk et al. 1992).
-Furthermore, Fermi LAT Collaboration et al. 2009 found Cygnus X-3 to have a 4.8 hour orbital period.
-Recent work done by Prokhorov & Moraghan 2022 used a variable-size sliding-time-window (VSSTW) analysis to detect 23 intervals of 28-day windows where Cygnus X-3's gamma-ray emission was detected at levels $> 4\sigma$.
+Furthermore, the Fermi LAT Collaboration et al. (2009) found Cygnus X-3 to have a 4.8 hr orbital period.
+Recent work done by Prokhorov & Moraghan (2022) used a variable-size sliding-time-window analysis to detect 23 intervals of 28 days windows where Cygnus X-3's gamma-ray emission was detected at levels $>4\sigma$.

-In 2021, 4 FAVA detected flares occur consecutively, from 2021 May 17 to 2021 June 14, likely detecting a single long-term flare.
+In 2021, four FAVA-detected flares occur consecutively, from 2021 May 17 to 2021 June 14, likely detecting a single long-term flare.
 We find that in 2020, the 10 flares do not happen all consecutively, with the longest long-term flare happening from 2020 August 24 to 2020 September 14 (3 weeks).
-Prokhorov & Moraghan 2022 also reports a single long-term flare between 2020 April 27 and 2020 September 14.
-Lastly, Prokhorov & Moraghan 2022 reports the detection of a long-term flare from Cygnus X-3 during 14 September 2020 to 12 August 2021.
-FAVA detects 11 (non-consecutive) flares during this time.
+Prokhorov & Moraghan (2022) also reports a single long-term flare between 2020 April 27 and 2020 September 14.
+Lastly, Prokhorov & Moraghan (2022) reports the detection of a long-term flare from Cygnus X-3 during 2020 September 14-2021 August 12.
+FAVA detects 11 (nonconsecutive) flares during this time.

 4.2.2.
-Crab Nebula (PWN)
+Crab Nebula (Pulsar Wind Nebula)

 Coming in second for the most FAVA flares spatially coincident with a Galactic gamma-ray source, this investigation reports 28 spatially coincident FAVA flares with the Crab Nebula.
-Long-term flares are detected three times
+Long-term flares are detected three times.

-One of the most well-studied gamma-ray sources on the sky, the Crab, is composed of a pulsar at its center surrounded by a nebula and the scattered remains of the supernova that occurred in 1054 A.D.
+One of the most well-studied gamma-ray sources on the sky, the Crab is composed of a pulsar at its center surrounded by a nebula and the scattered remains of the supernova that occurred in 1054 A.D.
 (Minkowski 1942).
 Even before the first FAVA catalog paper (Ackermann et al. 2013), gamma-ray flares from the Crab Nebula had been observed (Abdo et al. 2011; Tavani et al. 2011; Buehler et al. 2012).
-Abdo et al. 2011 identified a 16 day flare and 4 day flare in February 2009 and September 2010, respectively.
-Later, Striani et al. 2013 proposed the transient gamma-ray nature of the Crab to come from flares (above-average flux on the order of hours) and 'waves' (above-average outbursts occurring on the order of 1-2 weeks), the latter being formed by plasma instabilities with enhanced magnetic fields.
-Striani et al. 2013 records 7 different wave events from AGILE and Fermi-LAT data, 1 of which corresponds to 1 of our 28 FAVA flares that are exclusively coincident with the Crab.
-Labeled W6 in Striani et al. 2013, this wave-natured flare is reported to have lasted 12 days from 2012 March 02 to 2012 March 14.
-The temporally coincident FAVA detection occurred in the week from 2012 March 05 to 2012 March 12.
+Abdo et al. (2011) identified a 16 days flare and 4 days flare in 2009 February and 2010 September, respectively.
+Later, Striani et al. (2013) proposed the transient gamma-ray nature of the Crab to come from flares (above-average flux on the order of hours) and "waves" (above-average outbursts occurring on the order of 1-2 weeks), the latter being formed by plasma instabilities with enhanced magnetic fields.
+Striani et al. (2013) records seven different wave events from AGILE and Fermi-LAT data, one of which corresponds to one of our 28 FAVA flares that are exclusively coincident with the Crab.
+Labeled W6 in Striani et al. (2013), this wave-natured flare is reported to have lasted 12 days from 2012 March 2 to 2012 March 14.
+The temporally coincident FAVA detection occurred in the week from 2012 March 5 to 2012 March 12.